-- investing in developing or emerging countries include the possibility of investment and trading limitations, liquidity concerns, delays and disruptions in settlement transactions, political uncertainties and dependence on international trade and development assistance.
-Companies headquartered in emerging market countries may be exposed to greater volatility and market risk. - Certain Closed-End Funds held by the trust invest in common stocks.
+- The Closed-End Funds are subject to annual fees and expenses, including a management fee.
+Unitholders of the trust will bear these fees in addition to the fees and expenses of the trust.
+See "Fees and Expenses" for additional information. - Certain Closed-End Funds held by the trust invest in common stocks.
 Common stocks represent a proportional share of ownership in a company.
 Common stock prices fluctuate for several reasons including changes in investors' perceptions of the financial condition of an issuer, changes in the general condition of the relevant stock market, such as the market volatility recently exhibited, or when political or economic events affect the issuers.
-Common stock prices may also be particularly sensitive to rising interest rates, as the cost of capital rises and borrowing costs increase. - Certain Closed-End Funds held by the trust may invest in securities issued by small-capitalization and midcapitalization companies.
-These securities customarily involve more investment risk than securities of large-capitalization companies.
-Smallcapitalization and mid-capitalization companies may have limited product lines, markets or financial resources and may be more vulnerable to adverse general market or economic developments.
+Common stock prices may also be particularly sensitive to rising interest rates, as the cost of capital rises and borrowing costs increase. - Certain Closed-End Funds held by the trust invest in foreign securities.
+Investment in foreign securities presents additional risk.
+Foreign risk is the risk that foreign securities will be more volatile than U.S. securities due to such factors as adverse economic, currency, political, social or regulatory developments in a country, including government seizure of assets, excessive taxation, limitations on the use or transfer of assets, the lack of liquidity or regulatory controls with respect to certain industries or differing legal and/or accounting standards.